 - Good academic standing

-- Currently in Segment II or III of respective program
+- In Segment II or III of respective program (Foundation students are ineligible)

-- Able to commit 6 - 8 hours per week during each semester to Fellowship/Gateway work
+- Able to commit up to 20 hours per week to Fellowship

 Please contact Benjamin Peterson with any questions: email@example.com.